A 2025 Guide to Teaching English in China

 Teaching English in China salary

-As your work requires you to teach English, this is not mandatory.
-You introduce students to a native accent, conversational skills, and western culture as a teacher.
+Although your work requires you to teach English, this is not mandatory.
+As a teacher, you introduce students to a native accent, conversational skills, and Western culture.

-As an ESL teacher, you need some Chinese knowledge to understand their questions if students don’t know English.
+As an ESL teacher, you need some Chinese knowledge to understand students’ questions if they don’t know English.

-Particularly for second-year students or recent graduates, this matters.
+This matters particularly for second-year students or recent graduates.
 Understanding Chinese makes classes flow more smoothly.

 As most natives don’t speak English outside the classroom, knowing the Chinese language can help converse with them.

-You can also learn through the immersion approach of taking no formal courses, which will add more value to your resume.
+You can also learn through immersion, taking no formal courses, adding more value to your resume.

-It would be good to learn the language, at least at the elementary level.
-But not that hard.
+Learning the language would be good, at least at the elementary level, but not hard.

 How do you apply?